Mohammad2527/ATO_Dataset_Analysis/README.md

 # ATO_Dataset_Analysis

-# Following questions is answered in this Australian Taxation Office dataset:
+# Following questions are answered in this Australian Taxation Office dataset analysis:

 # How many people have government pensions and allowances in your subset of the hierarchy?